NorwegianVeterinaryInstitute/BioinfTraining/poppunk_visualisation.md

 ```

+> for windows: follow instructions of cytoscape web page

+NB: for R enthusiasts there is also a way to control cytoscape from R with `rcy3` packages.
+Or you can also with with specific R "network" packages

 ### Import network
 > if you do not want all the path in sample names you can do a little cleaning